TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_10_Result_Semantics.md

 But this is a summary of a long story.

-Logs and API show the real story:
+Logs and APIs show the real story:
 - Which steps ran
 - Which records failed
 - Which values were dropped

-If UI and data disagree, trust data and logs, not the label.
+If UI and data disagree, trust data and logs — not the label.

 ---

-## Running Example Revisited
+## Interactive Pause

+Scenario:

-Job: Completed
+Job = Completed
-Alice role: still old
+Alice role = old

-Possible truths:
+Question:
+What should you suspect first?

+Pause.
+Think.

+Answer:
-- Recompute still running
+- Recompute may not have run
-- Recompute failed
+- Recompute may have failed
-- Role rule doesn’t match identity
+- Rules may not match identity
-- Mapping earlier dropped a field
+- Mapping earlier may have dropped a field

-The result label alone cannot tell you which.
+Not: “Aggregation is broken.”

 ---